kslader8/kslader8-thoughts/_posts/2021-04-09-dispersion-bond-selloff.md

 ## What is a dispersion trade?
-Dispersion is a velative value trade comprised of:
+Dispersion is a relative value trade comprised of
 - A short position on the underlying index's implied volatility.
 The lower the realized volatility the better
 - A long position on the index components (that are likely to have volatility spike).
 The higher the average realized voatility the better.